al1brn/geonodes/docs/attributes.md

 <img src="/docs/images/fields_tree_4.png" width="700">

-There is not anymore 'Capture Attribute' node because it is useless, but there are now two 'Input' nodes and two 'Position' nodes, one for each geometry.
+There is not anymore 'Capture Attribute' node because it is useless, but there are now two 'Index' nodes and two 'Position' nodes, one for each geometry.